-- Take care of your mental health.
-Some studies link a history of depression with increased risk of dementia, so seek medical treatment if you have symptoms of depression, anxiety or other mental health concerns.
+Some studies link a history of depression with increased risk of cognitive decline, so seek medical treatment if you have symptoms of depression, anxiety or other mental health concerns.
 Also, try to manage stress.

-- Buddy up.
 Staying socially engaged may support brain health.
-Purse social activities that are meaningful to you.
-Find ways to be part of your local community - if you love animals, consider volunteering at a local shelter.
-If you enjoy singing, join a local choir or help at an afterschool program.
+Pursue social activities that are meaningful to you.
+Find ways to be part of your local community — if you love animals, consider volunteering at a local shelter.
+If you enjoy singing, join a local choir or help at an after-school program.
 Or, just share activities with friends and family.

 Challenge and activate your mind.
 Build a piece of furniture.
 Complete a jigsaw puzzle.
 Do something artistic.
 Play games, such as bridge, that make you think strategically.
 Challenging your mind may have short and long-term benefits for your brain.